developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ------

-## ScannerInputPlugin
+## ACTION_SCANNERINPUTPLUGIN

-The ScannerInputPlugin API command can be used to enable/disable the scanner plug-in being used by the currently active Profile.
-Disabling the scanner plug-in effectively disables scanning in that Profile, regardless of whether the Profile is associated or unassociated. **Valid only when Barcode Input is enabled in the active Profile**.
+Used to enable/disable the scanner plug-in being used by the currently active Profile.
+Disabling the scanner plug-in effectively disables scanning in that Profile, regardless of whether the Profile is associated with an app. **Valid only when Barcode Input is enabled in the active Profile**.

-**Note**: Use of this API changes only the runtime status of the scanner; it does not make persistent changes to the Profile.
+**Note: Use of this API changes only the runtime status of the scanner; it does not make persistent changes to the Profile**.

-###FUNCTION PROTOTYPE
+###Function Prototype

 	Intent i = new Intent();
 	i.setAction("com.symbol.datawedge.api.ACTION_SCANNERINPUTPLUGIN");
 	i.putExtra("com.symbol.datawedge.api.EXTRA_PARAMETER", "<parameter>");

-###PARAMETERS
+###Parameters

 **ACTION**: String "com.symbol.datawedge.api.ACTION_SCANNERINPUTPLUGIN"